qiskit-community/ffsim/README.md

 #### Known issues

+- It may be a bit tricky to get OpenBLAS to link successfully.
+If you have issues, try the following:
+  - Run `pip install patchelf`.
-- You may need to run `pip install -e .` twice in a row for OpenBLAS to link successfully.
+  - Run `pip install -e .` twice in a row.